Skip to content

 console.log(result.output, result.cached);

-Pass onUpdate to render partial text as it streams. result.output is the final cleaned text; result.cached tells you whether the response came back without invoking the model.
+Pass onUpdate to render partial text. result.output contains the final cleaned text. result.cached reports whether the result came from cache.

 onUpdate receives the cumulative buffer, not deltas.
 For delta-shaped streaming use createSession().sendStreaming().